floooh/oryol/code/Modules/Core/README.md

 ### The RunLoop

-The main thread, and each thread created by Oryol has a 2 thread-local RunLoop objects, one executed before the App's on-frame method, one after.
+The main thread, and each thread created by Oryol has two thread-local run-loop lists, one executed before the App's on-frame method, one after.
 An application (or Oryol modules) can attach std::function objects to the run loop so that this function is automatically called once per frame.

 Here's an example using C++11 lambdas: